-Autobiography Essay: You will write an autobiographical essay about your life, with aprimary focus on your time at LU.
+Autobiography Essay: You will write an autobiographical essay about your life, with a primary focus on your time at LU.
 This essay will focus on what your life was like prior to attending LU, what your life has become during your time at LU, and how you found yourself in this current situation.
-Finally, you will write what you have learned from this experience and how you will make a positive contribution to the LU community.
+Finally, you will write what you have learned from this experience and how you will make a positive contribution to the LU community in the area of your violation.

 Blood Alcohol Content Essay: You will write an essay explaining the details of what Blood Alcohol Content (BAC) is and how it is calculated.
-The essay should also includehow different levels of BAC can impact different individuals.
+The essay should also include 1) how different levels of BAC can impact different individuals, 2) how irresponsible alcohol consumption can impact the community at large, and 3) why it is important to understand this information.

-Buzzfeed Meme/Gif List or Quiz: You will create a Buzzfeed list or quiz that will provide advice/information to help other students make better decisions while attendingcollege.
-Examples may include "10 Reasons not to drink underage" or "10 Things to do toavoid violating LU policies."
-After completing your list/quiz, you will write a reflection paper on the topic you chose.
+Buzzfeed Meme/Gif List or Quiz: You will create a Buzzfeed list or quiz that will provide advice/information to help other students make better decisions while attending college.
+Each item on your list should be supported by available research.
+Examples may include "10 Reasons not to drink underage" or "10 Things to do to avoid violating LU policies."
+After completing your list/quiz, you will write a reflection paper on the information you choose to share.
+Discuss how the information in the material connects to biblical principles.